of 19-24 year-olds were in higher education in 2016

 Figures are presented at national level, at municipal level and by educational institution.
 Data on enrolments in higher education includes information that makes it possible to provide figures at other regional levels.

-Final figures are published annually in May/June, and refer to enrolments in higher education as of 1.
+Final figures are published annually in March/April, and refer to enrolments in higher education as of 1.
 October the year before.

 Data on enrolments is delivered to OECD, UNESCO and Eurostat.